The Great Wildebeest Migration

 Best Places to Witness The Wildebeest Migration

 The best wildebeest migration safari destinations in Africa are Serengeti National Park in Tanzania and Masai Mara National Reserve in Kenya.
-They both host millions of wildebeests and antelopes and zebras migrating from the South of Serengeti to the North and later entering Masai Mara in Kenya.
+They both host millions of wildebeests and antelopes, and zebras migrating from the South of Serengeti to the North and later entering the Masai Mara in Kenya.

 The wildebeests spend more than 7 months in Serengeti National Park in Tanzania, as they look for greener pastures, and 5 or 6 months in Kenya Masai Mara National Reserve.
-The best places for wildebeest migration and crossings are in Northern Serengeti and Masai Mara, during the months of June to Nov of every year.
+The best places for wildebeest migration and crossings are in the Northern Serengeti and Masai Mara, from June to November every year.

 For the wildebeest calving sightings, the best place to be is in the Ndutu Conservation Area, south of Serengeti, which borders both Ngorongoro Crater and Serengeti National Park.
-More than 8000 wildebeest calves are born daily in the months of Jan to March, but most births are sighted in February.
+More than 8000 wildebeest calves are born daily in January to March, but most births are sighted in February.

-A world wonder destination in Kenya, Africa, Maasai Mara National Reserve is home to quite famous
+A world wonder destination in Kenya, Africa, the Maasai Mara National Reserve is home to quite...

 Serengeti Wildebeest Migration in January, February, March